adinasarapu/adinasarapu.github.io/_posts/2020-01-26-blog-kafka.md

   - docker
   - Spring Boot
   - YAML
   - Zookeeper
+  - Bioinformatics
+  - Emory University

 ---
 [Kafka](https://kafka.apache.org) is used for building real-time data pipelines and streaming apps.

 What is Kafka?
-[Getting started with kafka](https://success.docker.com/article/getting-started-with-kafka) says “Kafka is a distributed append log; in a simplistic view it is like a file on a filesystem.
-Producers can append data (echo 'data' >> file.dat), and consumers subscribe to a certain file (tail -f file.dat).
+[Getting started with kafka](https://success.docker.com/article/getting-started-with-kafka) says *Kafka is a distributed append log; in a simplistic view it is like a file on a filesystem.
+Producers can append data (echo 'data' >> file.dat), and consumers subscribe to a certain file (tail -f file.dat)*.
 In addition, Kafka provides an ever-increasing counter and a timestamp for each consumed message.
-Kafka uses Zookeeper (simplified: solid, reliable, transactional key/value store) to keep track of the state of producers, topics, and consumers.”
+Kafka uses Zookeeper to store metadata about producers, topics and partitions.

 **Kafka for local development of applications**:

-There are multiple ways of running Kafka locally for development of apps but the easiest method is by docker-compose.
-To download Docker Desktop, go to [Docker Hub](https://hub.docker.com/) and sign In with your Docker ID.
+There are multiple ways of running Kafka locally for development of apps but the easiest method is by `docker-compose`.
+To download Docker Desktop, go to [Docker Hub](https://hub.docker.com/) and Sign In with your Docker ID.

-Docker compose facilitates installing Kafka and Zookeeper with the help of `docker-compose.yml` file.
+Docker compose facilitates installing `Kafka` and `Zookeeper` with the help of `docker-compose.yml` file.

 ```
 version: '2'